Skopje: Environment

-The City of Skopje encompasses various natural environments and its fauna and flora are rich.
-However, it is threatened by the intensification of agriculture and the urban extension.
+The City of Skopje encompasses various natural environments, having diverse fauna and flora.
+However, it is threatened by the intensification of agriculture and urban extension.
 The largest protected area within the city limits is Mount Vodno, which is a popular leisure destination.
 A cable car connects its peak to the downtown, and many pedestrian paths run through its woods.
 Other large natural spots include the Matka Canyon.